QIWI-API/payments-docs/_merchant-form_en.html.md

 }
 ~~~

-If bank requires 3DS authentication of the customer, you will need to pass additional authentication from the issuer.
+If bank requires 3DS authentication of the customer, proceed with additional authentication from the issuer.
 In this case, the payment request adds `requirements.threeDS` JSON-object with fields:

 - `acsUrl` — 3-D Secure authentication server URL to redirect to the issuer's confirmation page;
 - `pareq` — an encrypted 3-D Secure authentication request.